-Who doesn’t love parades, old cars, and fireworks!?
-If you’re up for a road trip, head to one of these best places to celebrate the 4th of July in the United States?
+Are you looking for the best places to celebrate the 4th of July and all its’ festivities?
+I mean, who doesn’t love star spangled parades, shiny old cars, belly busting bbq’s and thunderous fireworks!
 From America’s small town battlefields and memorials to big city parades and massive fireworks, we’ll show why these cool patriotic destinations should be good reason to celebrate our Nation’s freedom, liberty and independence!

 So, grab the kids, pack the cooler and bring out the sparklers!
-We’re going to take you to 12 of America’s best birthday parties in the good ole U.S.A.!
+We’re going to take you to some of America’s best birthday parties right here in the good ole USA!